monome/docs/norns/engine-study-3.md

 }).add;
 ```

-We like this `.kr` formatting because it quickly draws attention to all the places where an argument gets utilized in the code.
+This `.kr` formatting quickly draws attention to all the places where an argument gets utilized in the code.

 ### building some sends